OAKLAND - Sean Doolittle has spent much of the last month watching Raul Alcantara pitch.

 "He seems like the kind of guy for as much hard work as he's put into his arm, I'm sure he'll be good," Young said.

 Alcantara, still just 23 despite the fact the A's picked him up in the same trade with Boston that netted Oakland Josh Reddick after the 2011 season, was on the fast track to the big leagues when he blew out his elbow in 2014 after just three starts.
 He came back two months into the 2015 season, but it hasn't been until the last few months that he'd recaptured his game, including a 4-0 record and a 1.18 ERA in eight starts with Triple-A Nashville.

 He said of Monday's game, "It wasn't me.
 I'm not used to pitching that way."

 "I was trying to make perfect pitches," Alcantara said through an interpreter when it was suggested nerves got in the way.

-Detwiler allowed three run in his first inning of work, but the A's scored four time during his stay to get close at 8-6, and when Khris Davis homered in the seventh inning, the A's were just one run down.
-But Oakland left the bases loaded in the seventh and left two men on in the eighth before a couple of errors gave the Angels two unearned runs in the ninth as the game slipped away.
-It was Oakland's sixth loss in seven games.
+Detwiler allowed three run in his first inning of work, but the A's scored four time during his stay to get close at 8-6, and when Khris Davis homered in the seven inning, the A's were just one run down.
+But Oakland left the bases loaded in the seventh and left two men on in the eighth before a couple of errors gave the Angels a couple of unearned runs in the ninth as the game slipped away, Oakland's sixth loss in seven games.